SAP-archive/yaas-storefront/Readme.md

         - cart - current cart instance
         - source - source event of the update (manual | currency | language | merge | reset)
+'language:updated' - fired when the store's language has changed
+    event object:
+        - languageCode: new language code
+        - source: source of the event 'currency:updated' - fired when the store's currency has changed event object:
+        - currencyId: new currency id
+        - source: source of the event 'categories:updated' - fired when categories have been reloaded event object:
-'language:updated' - fired when the store's language has changed 'currency:updated' - fired when the store's currency has changed 'user:signedin' - signals that a user has been authenticated 'user:signedout' - signals that a user has logged off
+        - categories: new category tree 'user:signedin' - signals that a user has been authenticated 'user:signedout' - signals that a user has logged off